Turkey - Country Commercial Guide

 While imports from EFTA countries and bilateral free trade agreement partner countries are exempt from duties, U.S. firms can nevertheless remain competitive by offering financing alternatives to low-cost, credit-hungry Turkish buyers.
 EXIM Bank, DFC, and USTDA have a variety of financial vehicles to assist U.S. exporters and investors.

 Financing also includes GSM-102 export credit guarantees, which are available for most agricultural products.
-CS Turkey urges U.S. exporters to utilize letters of credit and other methods to secure transactions when establishing a new relationship with a Turkish importer.
+CS Türkiye urges U.S. exporters to utilize letters of credit and other methods to ensure timely payment.

 Sales Service / Customer Support